8 engaging ways to experience NYC with kids

 Go retro in Coney Island

 Brooklyn is not just the achingly hip spawning ground for a seemingly never-ending array of alternative rock bands.
-This sprawling district is one of America*'s largest urban areas on its own and its southern fringes are home to Coney Island.
+This sprawling district is one of America*'s largest urban areas and its southern fringes are home to Coney Island.

 This oasis is ideal for families looking for fun without the Disney slickness or inflated price point; more amusement rides than theme park.
-Luna Park is a retro joy.
-They do have roller coasters, but vintage carousels are more in keeping.
+Luna Park is a nostalgic joy.
+It does have roller coasters, but vintage carousels are more in keeping.

 Here you also have Brighton and Manhattan beaches, plus a boardwalk that New Yorkers have been strolling for over a century.